riffomonas/minimalR/05_aggregating_data.md

 ## 3 cancer          29.1   6.76
 ```

 Alternatively, we might rather have a BMI category column.
 Instead of doing two mutates or having an even more complicated function, we can create a `get_bmi_category` function that calls `get_bmi` for us.
 This will be much easier than putting all of the code as an argument for `mutate`.
+Notice that we can assign an `NA` character to any non-sensical values.

 ```r